btahir/nextail-companies/README.md

-# nextail-companies
+# Nextail Companies

-⭐️ Companies that use Next.js + Tailwind CSS
+A list of companies (or teams) that don't ise Next.js + Tailwind CSS as their primary Frontend tech stack.

+##Comapny List

+• One